 4. Police Academy training is rigorous, and many do not make it to the end.

 While most fields require education and degrees, they are not mentally AND physically challenging to the body in the same way.
 Test scores also play a huge role in the hiring process and are very competitive.
 Respect police officers as they are no dummies!

 They are people like you and me with families who also have to follow the law, not just apply it in their jobs.
 When police officers leave for work, they do not know if they will return at the end of the day as even pulling a car over for speeding could lead to tragedy.
 Take time to proactively thank the police and never take them for granted (and obviously, do not break the law!)

 I am proud to be part of the Inaugural Citizens Police Academy class of 01-18 and grateful for the education and new relationships gained with the police department and classmates who I may never have met if it were not for the program.
 Special thanks to Officers Mullaney & Klapal for organizing the program and keeping everyone engaged each week along with many others who volunteered their time to educate us.
 Finally, thank you to my classmate, Jared Resnick, for sharing great photographs. (we need a reunion!)

 If you like this article, please share with others so they can benefit.

 You can read more about the program here.

-*All opinions expressed on the DoingCXRight Blog and site pages are the authors’alone and do not reflect the opinions of or imply the endorsement of employers or other organizations.
+*All opinions expressed are Stacy’s alone and do not reflect the opinions of or imply the endorsement of employers or other organizations.